-Gain more insight into your Review status than ever before with the addition of progress bars for relevancy and privilege coding.
-Take advantage of these additional relevancy and privilege insights as you track review (or reviewer) progress, understand "what you have left", QC a production folder for consistent coding before Bates endorsements are applied, and more.
+Gain insight into your Discovery status with the progress bars for relevancy and privilege coding.
+Take advantage of these relevancy and privilege insights as you track review (or reviewer) progress, to understand "what you have left", QC a production folder for consistent coding before Bates endorsements are applied, and more.

-To access this update, first navigate to the REVIEW tab in any Nextpoint Review database.
+To access Discovery folder insights, first navigate to the REVIEW tab in any Nextpoint Discovery database.
 At first glance, the green + gray progress bars will display the percentage of documents in a particular folder which have been coded for Relevancy and Privilege.
 Coded is defined as any status other that "Not Reviewed".

 If you want a closer look at the specific review statistics, simply hover over a particular progress bar.

 Coded - Relevancy progress bars will display the specific counts for Responsive, Non-Responsive, Requires Follow-up, and Not Reviewed will be displayed on hover and all counts will be clickable.

 Coded - Privilege progress bars will display the specific counts for Privileged, Not Privileged, and Not Reviewed will be displayed on hover and all counts will be clickable.

 Folder Notes enable all users to annotate at the folder level.
 These notes can indicate information such as the status of the review (e.g. "Ready for final QC), Bates ranges of the documents contained within the folder, and more.

 To apply a folder note, simply click the three-dot drop down next to any name in your folder list, select Add Note, and enter your text.

 As an added bonus, Folder Notes are now available in Litigation in an effort to streamline functionality across Discovery and Litigation.

 FAQ: What if I am unable to access the three-dot drop down next to folders?